-- · Streams and their buffers - 100-yr floodplains
+- Streams and their buffers

+- 100-year floodplains

-- · Habitats of threatened and endangered species - · Steep slopes
+- Habitats of rare, threatened, and endangered species

+- Steep slopes

+- Wetlands, springs, and seeps

-The guidelines are consistent with existing regulations controlling wetlands, dam breach/danger reach, floodplain, and forest conservation administered at the federal, state, and local level.
-Forest conservation requirements are in accordance with State and County forest conservation laws and are dealt with in detail in the Trees: Approved Technical Manual (M-NCPPC, 1992).
-In cases dealing with such issues as dam breach/danger reach analysis, stormwater management, and sediment and erosion control, where M-NCPPC is not the lead agency, the information needed for staff use in making recommendations to the Planning Board will be required and reviewed in coordination with the lead agency.
-In cases where lead agencies' responsibilities overlap in the use of an area on a site, this document gives direction and guidelines as to the criteria to resolving the site design conflict.
+The guidelines are consistent with existing regulations controlling wetlands, dam breach/danger reach, floodplains, and forest conservation administered at the federal, state, and local level.
+Forest conservation requirements are in accordance with State and County forest conservation laws and are dealt with in detail in the Trees: Approved Technical Manual (M-NCPPC) and as may be amended.
+In cases dealing with such issues as dam breach/danger, reach analysis, stormwater management, and sediment and erosion control, where M-NCPPC is not the lead agency, the information needed for staff use in making recommendations to the Planning Board will be required and reviewed in coordination with the lead agency.
+In cases where lead agencies' responsibilities overlap in the use of an area on a site, this document gives direction and guidelines as to the criteria used to resolve the site design conflict.

-Unlike some jurisdictions, zoning regulations do not delete the environmentally sensitive lands from density calculations; however, the amount of constrained area should be considered during the master plan and zoning process to assure that intended densities and housing types can be achieved on the unconstrained areas.
+Unlike some jurisdictions, Montgomery County does not delete the environmentally sensitive lands from density calculations required of its zoning regulations; however, the amount of constrained area should be considered during the master plan and zoning process to assure that intended densities and housing types can be achieved within the unconstrained areas.

-Flexibility shall be shown in the application of these guidelines on a site by site basis to best achieve both environmental and other planning objectives for the site.
+Flexibility shall be shown in the application of these guidelines on a site-by-site basis to best achieve environmental and other planning objectives for the site.
 The Planning Board at their discretion may approve, waive, or amend staff recommendations.

-II.
-INTRODUCTION
+II | INTRODUCTION

 Despite substantial effort by citizens, regulators, and the development community to date, development pressures in Montgomery County have placed increasing demands upon the County's natural resources.
 These demands have caused degradation of the resources and loss of the benefits they provide.
 If preserved and maintained in their natural condition, resources such as streams, stream valleys, wetlands, floodplains, forests, and trees constitute important physical, aesthetic, educational, recreational, and economic assets to the County.
 Residents and the development community have expressed support for the protection and enhancement of natural resources.
 The effort by the development industry toward meeting current requirements to mitigate impacts is recognized as a critical contribution to the protection of these resources.
 County government agencies are also taking a lead role in reducing development impacts through public education and new common-sense approaches to enhancing stream quality.
 However, despite these efforts, increased development pressure has resulted in continuing degradation of the County's natural resources.

-Decreased native vegetative cover, increased stormwater flows and flooding, accelerated land surface and stream channel erosion, and increased sediment deposition constitute some of the major interrelated negative effects on the environment that can occur during and after development.
+Decreased native vegetative cover, increased stormwater flows, flooding, accelerated land surface and stream channel erosion, and increased sediment deposition constitute some of the major interrelated negative effects on the environment that can occur during and after development.
 Erosion and sedimentation exist at natural background levels in the absence of human activities.
-However, excess erosion and sedimentation create problems for streams and their watersheds as human activities modify the natural landscape.
-Of special concern is the disturbance of steep slopes, especially those adjacent to or in close proximity to streams or drainage courses, and the disturbance of natural stream channels, floodplains, and wetlands.
-The alteration of these areas exacerbates watershed erosion/sedimentation and contributes to water quantity and quality problems.
+However, excess erosion and sedimentation create problems for streams and their watersheds as human activities modify the natural landscape; of special concern is the disturbance of steep slopes, especially those adjacent to or in close proximity to streams or drainage courses, and the disturbance of natural stream channels, floodplains, and wetlands.
+The alteration of these areas exacerbates watershed erosion and sedimentation and contributes to water quantity and quality problems.